 U+1F5DE Rolled-Up Newspaper

-U+1F5DE was added to Unicode in version 7.0 (2014).
+U+1F5DE was added in Unicode version 7.0 in 2014.
 It belongs to the block

 This character is a Other Symbol and is commonly used, that is, in no specific script.
 The character is also known as news.